winglang/wing/docs/04-reference/wingcli.md

 ### Plugins

-Additionally the wing `compile` command can be provided an optional list of plugins to use during the compilation process.
+Additionally the `compile` command can be provided an optional list of plugins to use during the compilation process.

 ```sh
 $ wing compile --target tf-aws ENTRYPOINT.w --plugins PLUGIN1 PLUGIN2